benyoo5222/amazon-connect-starter-kit/README.md

 | IsOutboundCallsEnabled         | Enables outbound calling capabilities                                                                           | Boolean                       | Optional (Default: true)            |
 | IsUseCustomTTSVoicesEnabled    | Enables custom text-to-speech voices                                                                            | Boolean                       | Optional (Default: true)            |

+Following parameters are used to create an Amazon Connect Storage:

 Please note that this only supports `CONNECT_MANAGED` or `SAML` for Identity Management Type.
 It does not support `Existing Directory`.